jimu-gh/Kashi/README.md

 ## BetterTouchTool Resources

-For information about Touch Bar customization, please refer to the official [Documentation](https://docs.bettertouchtool.net/docs/402_touch_bar_basics.html).
+For detailed information about Touch Bar customization, please refer to the official [Documentation](https://docs.bettertouchtool.net/docs/402_touch_bar_basics.html).

 More awesome Touch Bar presets can be found on the [Community Platform](https://community.folivora.ai/).